maxwelloduor/Python-Project/Climate Data Analysis/README.md

-The objective is to uncover patterns, trends, and insights from the temporal data, enabling a better understanding of stock price movements over time.
+The objective is to uncover patterns, trends, and insights from the temporal data, enabling a better understanding of climate movements over time.